 As you become a more skilled researcher, you learn to use the language and jargon of your field to effectively communicate with colleagues within your discipline.
 Another important skill to develop as a researcher is learning how to explain your work to a general audience in clear language.
 Therefore, we invite all students presenting their work to apply to give an ACE Talk.
 These talks should be accessible, creative, and engaging.

-Each student selected to give an ACE Talk will receive a $500 award and will record a 15 minute video that will posted on the online 2021 Undergraduate Research Symposium page as a featured presentation.
+Each student selected to give an ACE Talk will receive a $500 scholarship award.
+ACE Talk awardees will record a 15-minute video that will posted on the online 2024 Undergraduate Research Symposium page as a featured presentation.

 ACE Talk applications are evaluated based on: